-Harrisdale Senior High School’s academic programs deliver a strong core instructional program designed to help all students meet high academic standards.
+Harrisdale Senior High School’s academic programs deliver a strong core instructional program designed to help all students enjoy academic success.
 Students are also provided expanded learning opportunities designed to enrich and extend their learning.

 Equally, our curriculum emphasises creativity, problem solving and citizenship, and provides opportunities for enrichment and extension across all learning areas.